-Note: During the present COVID-19 Pandemic, a number of Hood Sweeney employees shall be working remotely.
-Where this occurs we will make use of secure network connections, appropriate levels of security precautions against malicious access to our systems, and full instruction of our employees as to their confidentiality and privacy responsibilities.
+Note: In cases where Hood Sweeney employees work remotely we will make use of secure network connections, appropriate levels of security precautions against malicious access to our systems, and full instruction of our employees as to their confidentiality and privacy responsibilities.

 Within the Hood Sweeney Group we are committed to providing you with the highest levels of client service.
 We recognise that your privacy is very important to you.

 - Hood Sweeney Accounting & Business Advisory (‘Hood Sweeney Pty Ltd’)

 - Hood Sweeney Securities Pty Ltd (Australian Financial Services Licence No. 220897)

 - Hood Sweeney Finance Pty Ltd (Australian Credit Licence No. 391396)

 - Hood Sweeney Consulting Pty Ltd including the registered business name Blue Jam and trading as Blue Jam

 - Hood Sweeney Technology Services (‘Hood Sweeney Technology Pty Ltd’)

 Any mention of ‘Hood Sweeney” in this policy refers to all of the above.

 Hood Sweeney abides by the Australian Privacy Principles established under the Privacy Act 1988 (Cth) (“Privacy Act”) and the credit reporting provisions under Part IIIA of the Privacy Act.